learning2hash/learning2hash.github.io/_publications/liu2016dual.markdown

 bibkey: liu2016dual
 additional_links:
   - {name: "Paper", url: 'https://arxiv.org/abs/1607.05529'}
-tags: ['Cross-Modal', 'Deep', 'Independent', 'Retrieval Models', 'Datasets', 'Training Strategy', 'Hashing', 'Applications']
+tags: ['Hashing Fundamentals', 'Tools and Libraries', 'Hashing Methods', 'Applications']
 ---
 Recent years have seen more and more demand for a unified framework to address multiple realistic image retrieval tasks concerning both category and